 5. A respondent who agrees to resolve any alleged violations and applicable sanctions during an Administrative Conference shall have no right to appeal.

-3. Investigations/Administrative Reviews
+Investigations/Administrative Reviews

 A. Investigations

 1. If a situation cannot be resolved during an Administrative Conference, the Case Resolution Coordinator will assume the role of investigator and will conduct a fair and impartial investigation regarding the referred incident.
-The respondent and complainant, if applicable, may provide information in person and/or submit a written account, and provide the names of incident witnesses for possible interviews with the Case Resolution Coordinator, provide witness statements and any documentation that may be relevant to the facts of the incident.
+The respondent and complainant, if applicable, may provide information in person and/or submit a written account, provide the names of incident witnesses for possible interviews with the Case Resolution Coordinator, provide witness statements and any documentation that may be relevant to the facts of the incident.
 The investigator will make a reasonable effort to obtain supporting documentation regarding the incident from other University entities or other resources.
 The investigator will determine the relevancy of the information proposed and/or provided.
 Upon completion of the investigation, the investigator applying a preponderance of the evidence standard, will determine if any violations of The Student Code of Conduct occurred.

 2. If a respondent, complainant, and/or a witness, after receiving notification, does not appear for an Administrative Conference or any other meetings scheduled by the Case Resolution Coordinator, the Investigation and/or Administrative Review will proceed without the student(s).